drblallo/rlc/docs/sphinx_doc/tutorial.md

 # Tutorial for RL people

 The `Rulebook` language is designed, among other things, to help you use reinforcement learning techniques.
-It does so by helping you write simulated environments in which machine learning agents can learn, without requiring the user to write any code related to machine learning, beside specificing minimal and maximal bounds of variables.
+It does so by helping you write simulated environments in which machine learning agents can learn, without requiring the user to write any code related to machine learning, beside specifying minimal and maximal bounds of variables.

 The `RL` language does not provide new reinforcement learning methods; instead, it concerns itself with the issue of writing simulations only.
 You can use any learning algorithm you wish when using an `RL` language simulation.